Call or check websites to confirm days/hours of operation as some may have changed.

 Crossroadsin Hillsdale for breakfast/lunch is not to be missed.
 The salt cod hash is incredible, as are the pancakes, biscuits and everything else.
 Open 8:30am - 2:30pm only.
 Closed Mondays and Tuesdays.

 The Barn in South Egremont for dinner, great with or without kids.
 Fantastic burgers and tacos.
-Good live music most weekend nights.
+Live music most weekend nights.

 Stagecoach Tavern in Sheffield, MA, about 10 miles from the house.
 Really old, funky tavern, part of Race Brook Lodge.
 Great chef, fun to wander property after dinner.
 Music and events in barn some nights.
 Appalachian Trail entrance on the grounds.